 Field-hunting tip

-Look in hydrothermal veins in oxidized copper deposits country — that is the host setting where ajoite typically forms.
+Look in hydrothermal veins in oxidized copper deposits country, the host setting where ajoite typically forms.
 If you start seeing quartz, papagoite, shattuckite in float, you are in the right ground.
 Field specimens usually show a sprays, radiating clusters, fibrous aggregates habit, so train your eye for that shape before scanning the outcrop.